alex-peck/monarch-amazon-sync/README.md

 ## What is this?

 A simple Chrome extension to sync Amazon purchases with [Monarch](https://monarchmoney.com) transactions.
-Transactions in Monarch that match the time and amount of an Amazon purchase will have a note created in Monarch with the Amazon item names.
+Transactions in Monarch that match the time and amount of an Amazon purchase will have a note created in Monarch with the Amazon item details.

 This will allow easy categorization Amazon purchases in Monarch without the need to go back and forth from Amazon to Monarch figure out what you bought.

 ## Features

-- Checks for new Amazon purchases daily in the background and automatically syncs them to new Monarch purchases.
+- Checks for new Amazon purchases daily in the background and automatically syncs them to new Monarch transactions.
 NOTE: sync occurs when your browser is open
 - Backfill past years of Amazon purchases to Monarch transaction notes

 ## Installation